microsoft/wslg/README.md

 ## Pre-requisites

 - Windows 10 Build 20240 or higher
-   - Please note that this is not yet released to Windows Insiders, and you will need to be on an internal Microsoft branch like rs_onecore_sigma, this will not work on rs_prerelease
+   - Please note that this is not yet released to Windows Insiders, and you will need to be on an internal Microsoft branch like rs_onecore_sigma, this will not work on rs_prerelease.

 - It is strongly recommended to run WSLg on a system with vGPU enabled and to enable the use of shared memory.
    -  Although WSLg will not currently leverage vGPU for accelerated graphics rendering, it can leverage vGPU for shared memory based graphics remoting between the Linux guest and Windows host while the Hyper-V team is working on a more official, works everywhere, no dependencies on vGPU, equivalent.
 Once this official support is available, shared memory will be enabled ubiquitously on all systems, irrespective of the availability of vGPU.
-Please note that, at this time, setting up shared memory involves a few additional manual steps, but is well worth it.
-This is especially true if you are running on a High DPI Laptop such as a Surface Book or Surface Pro.
+Enabling sharing memory is especially important if you are running on a High DPI Laptop such as a Surface Book or Surface Pro.
 Note that vGPU is only supported on recent GPU from each of our partners.
 If your GPU is too old, shared memory optimization will unfortunately not be available to you at this time.
-See the `Enabling Shared Memory Optimization` section below for more details on enabling shared memory optimization.
+See the `Enabling Shared Memory Optimization` section below for more details on enabling shared memory optimization by installing the appropriate driver.

 ## Install instructions (WSL is not already installed)